microsoft/ivy/doc/examples/sht/reference.md

 is a consistent sequential order `<` (and IVy can prove this).

-The `commit` action is special because we don't actually indend to execute in in reality.
-When we extract code to execution, the `commit` actions will be abstracted away.
+The `commit` action is special because we don't actually indend to execute it in reality.
+When we extract code to execute, the `commit` actions will be abstracted away.
 This lets us decorate our code with `commit` actions to help in the proof.